szczyglis-dev/py-gpt/README.md

 ![v2_draw](https://github.com/szczyglis-dev/py-gpt/assets/61396542/78a59006-ed28-44cc-ab3d-fcca5da22044)

-To quick capture the screenshot click on the option `Ask with screeshot` in tray-menu dropdown:
+To quick capture the screenshot click on the option `Ask with screenshot` in tray-icon dropdown:

 ![v2_screenshot](https://github.com/szczyglis-dev/py-gpt/assets/61396542/b9b09fe4-817b-43ac-bdb7-8439a78ceb79)

 # Calendar

 Using the calendar, you can go back to selected conversations from a specific day and add daily notes.
-After adding a note, it will be marked on the list, and you can change the color of its label by right-clicking and selecting Set label color.
+After adding a note, it will be marked on the list, and you can change the color of its label by right-clicking and selecting `Set label color`.
 By clicking on a particular day of the week, conversations from that day will be displayed.

 ![v2_calendar](https://github.com/szczyglis-dev/py-gpt/assets/61396542/eb3599e5-0b5d-465d-8604-c66b35751c12)